 Posting regularly provides audience members with an expectation of when posts are coming.
 Having a target for posting frequency also helps your brand's content providers remain on track.

 How often should brands post?
 There is no definitive answer.
 A study found that most brands post to Instagram daily, an average of 1.5 posts per day.
 The study, though, found no correlation between increased frequency and lower engagement.
-In other words, brands that posted more than twice daily didn’t experience a a decline in their follower count.
+In other words, brands that posted more than twice daily didn’t experience a decline in their follower count.

 Ronn Torossian is president/CEO of 5WPR